pantonik/pantonik.github.io/_pages/about.md

 I also like travelling, especially after I found out, during my PhD, that all travelling expenses were taken care of by the University.
 And I also enjoy crushing my ears with some good heavy metal from time to time.

-I'd like to finish introducing myself on a philosphical note.
+I'd like to finish introducing myself on a philosophical note.
 Sometimes I feel that science is too serious (a joke or two would make such a difference) and too focused on knowing, i.e. doing one's best to hide what one does not know.
 But what is so bad about not knowing?
 We can't know everything, right?
-I certainly can't, and I'm not affraid of saying that openly.
-Well, I do regret it the day I recieve the reviews from my students, but at least I'm honest with them, and myself.
-And we can all laugh about my ignorance, together.
+I certainly can't, and I'm not afraid of saying that openly.
+Well, I do regret it the day I receive the reviews from my students, but at least I'm honest with them, and myself.
+And then we can all laugh about it.

 (full disclosure: in case you sensed a Feynman vibe -- you are absolutely right, I'm a big fan)